 Includes all defendants dealt with in the Crown Court during the period, based on results data supplied by the Northern Ireland Courts and Tribunals Service (via the Causeway Data Sharing Mechanism).
 Proceedings in the Crown Court generally follow the issue of a decision by PPS to prosecute on indictment.
+Data reflect the number of persons where PPS has issued a decision to prosecute a sexual offence.
+Defendants against whom charges were withdrawn prior to decision are excluded.
+Additionally, defendants for whom a sexual offence was added to the statement of complaint or the bill of indictment after the decision issued are not included.

 The category 'acquitted' includes the following outcomes: acquittals; acquittals by direction; No Bills; no evidence offered - defendant acquitted; left on books; proceedings stayed; unfit to plead - but found that he/she did not do the act; no case to answer - granted.
 'Other' Includes defendant deceased; withdrawal - all charges; bound over for not having shown cause; bound over where charge withdrawn; withdrawn due to diversionary route; strike out.
 It should be noted that if an individual is involved in more than one case which is resulted during this period, they will be counted as a separate defendant on each occasion.

 Includes all defendants dealt with in the Magistrates' and Youth Courts during the period, based on results data supplied by the Northern Ireland Courts and Tribunals Service (via the Causeway Data Sharing Mechanism).
-Data reflect the number of persons where PPS has taken a decision to prosecute summarily; i.e. defendants against whom charges were withdrawn prior to decision are excluded.
+Data reflect the number of persons where PPS has issued a decision to prosecute a sexual offence.
+Defendants against whom charges were withdrawn prior to decision are excluded.
+Additionally, defendants for whom a sexual offence was added to the statement of complaint or the bill of indictment after the decision issued are not included.

 The category 'acquitted' includes the following outcomes: dismissed; no case to answer granted; and proceedings stayed.
 'Other' includes: defendant deceased; withdrawal - all charges; bound over for not having shown cause; bound over where charge withdrawn; withdrawn due to diversionary route; strike out.
 Excludes persons returned for trial in the Crown Court.
 It should be noted that if an individual is involved in more than one case which is resulted during this period, they will be counted as a separate defendant on each occasion.